Man looking at phone at desk and using debit card.

 Scammers are getting more sophisticated with email and text messages, so don’t click any links or open attachments from sources you don’t recognize.
 They may even send links to websites that look exactly like a website you trust.

-Look for other telltale signs that a message is a scam.
+Look for other telltale signs that a message is a scam:

 • Incorrect company names or URLs.
 Scammers often use slightly different spellings or extensions to trick you into thinking they’re legit.